FrontPage

 Rodale Student Farm Directory

-NEWS ... what's sproutin' in the Farm?
+PAST NEWS ... what's sproutin' in the Farm?

 FARMFEST 2009 was fantastic.
 Thank you to everyone who came out, it was a very successful event from the farm's perspective in raising awareness of the project and hopefully some new bodies will join us come spring.
 Many thanks to UMSU, Assiniboine Credit Union and Alumni Association for supporting the event.